filippocastelli/gram17_linux_tips/README.md

 Newer kernel versions (namely 5.13/5.15) don't seem to be affected by this problem: after installing the OS and updating the kernel you can re-enable Thunderbolt support.

+EDIT: When attempting to install `Kubuntu 22.04` and kernel 5.18 new ACPI-related problems seem to emerge rendering the system unbootable again.
+Stick to 20.04 for now.

 ## Enabling Battery Care Limit
 See ref [5] [6]
 The ```lg-laptop``` kernel module exposes additional functionality for the LG Gram series, but most of them seem to work only under kernel version ```5.15```.